 - Prep by taping your paper squares down to a board or tabletop

-Use making tape to secure an assortment of your patterned paper “canvases” to a solid surface.
-This keeps the paper from curling up when drying, and can save kid-frustration, as it keeps papers from moving around and watercolors dripping onto other sheets.
+Use masking tape to secure an assortment of your patterned paper “canvases” to a solid surface.
+This keeps the paper from curling up when drying and can save kid frustration, as it keeps papers from moving around and watercolors dripping onto other sheets.

 - Add watercolor gradients to your paper squares